Hells Angels MC criminal allegations and incidents in California: Prater murders

+Robles murder

 Mark Gary Robles, sergeant-at-arms of the Hells Angels' San Diego chapter, was fatally shot several times in the back before his body was discovered in his parked van in San Diego's Clairemont neighborhood in October 1976.
 Three former Hells Angels later told investigators that Robles was killed by a fellow club member, Douglas Chester "Dutch" Schultz, with approval from the Oakland "mother chapter" during an internal dispute.

+Flamburis and Barrett murders

-San Francisco HAMC chapter president Harry "the Horse" Flamburis and his girlfriend Dannette Barrett were each shot in head and killed after being bound at their home in Daly City on January 6, 1977. $22,000 worth of cocaine and a quantity of LSD was also stolen from a safe at the house.
+San Francisco Hells Angels chapter president Harry "the Horse" Flamburis and his girlfriend, Dannette Barrett, were each shot in the head and killed after being bound at their home in Daly City on January 6, 1977. $22,000 worth of cocaine and a quantity of LSD was also stolen from a safe at the house.
 Prior to his death, Flamburis had resisted the Hells Angels' move into prostitution and narcotics racketeering.
-His successor as San Francisco chapter president, "Flash" Gordon Gary Grow, operated a brothel in partnership with Odis "Buck" Garrett, president of the nomads chapter in Vallejo.
+His successor was San Francisco chapter president, "Flash" Gordon Gary Grow, who operated a brothel in partnership with Odis "Buck" Garrett, president of the Nomads chapter in Vallejo.

 Flamburis was laid to rest at Cypress Lawn Memorial Park in Colma on January 15, and his Harley-Davidson motorcycle was buried with him three months later on April 22.
-His funeral was attended by approximately 200 members of the Hells Angels and other motorcycle clubs from as far away as Hawaii, Anchorage, Alaska and Lowell, Massachusetts.
-Although police at the time suspected two or three possible motives, the murders have never been solved.
+His funeral was attended by approximately 200 members of the Hells Angels and other motorcycle clubs from as far away as Hawaii, Anchorage, Alaska, and Lowell, Massachusetts.
+Although police at the time suspected two or three possible motives, The murders have never been solved.
 The house in which Flamburis and Barrett were killed was burned down in an apparent arson on April 24, 1977.
+Investigators linked the killing to the quadruple murder of the Compton family on August 7, 1977, in Gaston, Oregon as an identical modus operandi was used by the killers, as were similar weapons.

+Glore murder

 Three members of the Hells Angels' Los Angeles chapter were arrested on January 6, 1978, in connection with the theft of two thousand pounds of dynamite, which was stolen from a construction site in San Diego County in September 1977.
 The trio were found in possession of the stolen explosives, as well as a machine gun and other weapons.
 Following the seizure, search warrants were served on the residences of all known members of the Los Angeles Hells Angels.
 When serving a warrant at the home of chapter president Ora Ray "Indian Ray" Glore, police found him dead with nine .22 caliber bullet wounds to the head.
-Glore was allegedly assassinated over a personal dispute with Russell Beyea, a senior member of the Oakland Hells Angels.
-Police discovered files on every Hells Angels member in the United States and Europe at his residence.
+Officers discovered files on every Hells Angels member in the United States and Europe at Glore's residence.
+According to a statement given to investigators by one of the Hells Angels arrested in the explosives seizure, "Old Man" John Noble, Glore was assassinated over a personal dispute with Russell Beyea, a senior member of the Oakland Hells Angels.
+Noble claimed to have been present at a meeting of California chapter officers in Oakland at which a majority of the participants voted in favor of killing Glore.